 Image of Bike Lanes from NACTO Design Guideline.

-To the left is an example of a buffered bike lane installed on 2nd Street in the Walker's Point neighborhood here in Milwaukee.
+Above is an example of a buffered bike lane installed on 2nd Street in the Walker's Point neighborhood here in Milwaukee.

 When driving by buffered bike lanes remember:

 1. A buffered bike lane is restricted to bicycle traffic, unless you need to turn, enter, or leave the roadway.

 2. You are not allowed to drive in the bike lane or buffered area, even to pass other motorists.

 3. Whenever you must cross a bike lane to prepare for a turn, look over your right shoulder for bikers approaching the intersection.
 If a biker is approaching the intersection, you must yield and let them pass before turning.

 When biking in a buffered bike lane remember: